Composition

 For repeated customizations, wrap components to create your own variants:

-import { Button, type ButtonProps } from '@lglab/compose-ui'
+import { Button, type ButtonProps } from '@lglab/compose-ui/button'

 function IconButton({ children, ...props }: ButtonProps) {